-David’s first official act as king was significant.
-Although he already ruled Judah from Hebron, the isolated city was not a suitable capital for united Israel.
-David moved quickly to secure a more appropriate site—Jerusalem, the Jebusite stronghold also known as Jebus.
+Although the newly crowned king already ruled Judah from Hebron, the isolated city was not a suitable capital for united Israel.
+David moved quickly to secure a more appropriate site—Jerusalem, the Jebusite stronghold known as Jebus.

 To David, it was more than a pragmatic response to the need for a new capital.
 The Jebusites were specifically named by God as one of the Canaanite groups to be driven from the land (Deut.
 20:17).
 In the 400 years since Israel’s conquest, however, the Jebusites had doggedly held this fortress in a pocket of land between the tribes of Benjamin and Judah (Josh.
 15:63; Jud.
 1:21).

 David understood the implications of a Jebusite bastion in the land of Israel and took action to rectify the situation.
 It was an opportune moment.
-The three-day coronation celebration had barely ended and the army was still assembled in Hebron.
+The three-day coronation celebration had barely ended and the army of Israel was still assembled in Hebron.
 Without waiting, the army under David’s leadership made the 20-mile trek to Jebus.

 When he arrived at the base of the citadel, the Jebusites taunted from the battlements.
 Their arrogant defiance reflected that of Goliath who also defied the army of Israel.
 They mocked:

-“Whoever climbs up by way of the water shaft and defeats the Jebusites (the lame and the blind, who are hated by David’s soul), he shall be chief and captain” (5:8).
+David devised a strategy for taking the city.
+His orders were clear, “Whoever climbs up by way of the water shaft and defeats the Jebusites (the lame and the blind, who are hated by David’s soul), he shall be chief and captain” (5:8).

 The stronghold became the new capital of Israel and the location of David’s royal residence.
 (2 Sam.
 24:18).
 Jebusites were banned from entry to the fortress.

 Perched on a rock formation called the Ophel at 150 to 200 feet above the valley floor, Israel’s new capital provided a strategic view of the surrounding valleys.
 It was highly defensible and had critical access to fresh water.
-Because of its location in the Judean highlands, the moderate climate was ideal.
-Since none of the tribes had been able to claim Jebus as their permanent possession, it also provided an element of neutrality necessary for the center of government.
+Because of the location in the Judean highlands, the moderate climate was ideal.
+Since none of the tribes had been able to claim Jebus as their permanent possession, it also provided an element of neutrality necessary for the center of Israel’s government.

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Rev. McCracken is known for authenticity in communicating biblical truth that makes his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.

 © Charles E. McCracken 2016, devotional comments only.
-Repost/Reprint with permission from the author via Contact Form under ABOUT.
+Repost/Reprint with permission from the author.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.
 (Emphasis added.)